alessandro-gentilini/knuth-interview-2006/README.md

 I showed it to Marshall Hall,
 and he said, well Don, this is your thesis.
 Write this up and get out of here.
-You know, you don’t have to wait and do, you know, do this other hard problem, just do this for your thesis.
+You know, you don't have to wait and do, you know, do this other hard problem, just do this for your thesis.
 So I felt a little guilty of solving my Ph.D. thesis in two hours and so I had, you know, I spent another few months refining the result and adding on some